In some cases, we earn commissions from affiliate links in our posts.

 Midsomer Murders – So far, Midsomer Murders has released four Christmas-themed episodes: Ghosts of Christmas Past, Days of Misrule, and The Christmas Haunting.
 They're listed as Series 7, Episode 7; Series 11, Episode 6; and Series 16, Episode 1.

-Some years ago, they released a Christmas DVD with episodes that were originally aired as Christmas/New Year's specials (though Christmas isn't n necessarily a prominent theme in all of them).
+A number of years back, they produced a Christmas DVD with episodes that were originally aired as Christmas/New Year's specials (though Christmas isn't necessarily a prominent theme in all of them).
 Those episodes were: ‘Ghosts of Christmas Past' (S7E7), ‘Death of a Stranger' (S3E1), ‘A Talent for Life' (S6E1), and ‘Shot at Dawn' (S11E1).

 Foyle's War – You might think a drama about WWII-era Britain would be lacking in holiday spirit, and it's true that Foyle's War didn't have a ton of holiday episodes.
 They did have one, though.
 In Bleak Midwinter (Series 5, Episode 1), we visit December 1942, where Foyle busts a restaurateur for offering illegal Christmas foods.
 Watch it HERE

 Birds of a Feather – After their husbands are arrested for robbery, two sisters are left to fend for themselves.
 While Acorn only has some of the more recent seasons, they do have one of the Christmas specials.
 You'll find it listed as either Season 1, Episode 9 or simply “Christmas Special” on their website.
+NOTE: This series is leaving on December 30th.
 Watch it HERE

 Detectorists – This sublimely quirky comedy about a group of metal detecting enthusiasts had one Christmas special over its three seasons (though we can always hold out hope for more, especially since there's been talk of a possible Detectorists: Season 4).
 You'll find it listed as Season 2, Episode 7.
 Watch it HERE